 Just like with most other professions, making connections and building professional networks within the interior design industry can help connect you to exciting career opportunities anywhere in the world.

-With the ability to join online industry presentation events you will have the ability to network with practicing interior designers as well as network with your peers.
-Attend outside the course industry events, build your LinkedIn network, and subscribe to industry news so that you can stay in the loop and top of mind to anyone who might be scouting for an interior designer.
+You can also attend industry events outside of the course, build your LinkedIn network, and subscribe to industry news so that you can stay in the loop and top of mind to anyone who might be scouting for an interior designer.

 How can a masters in interior design help?